camposCode/feedbackAppReact/README.md

-# Practising React after a while working only with angular and learning strapi
+# Practising React after a while working only with angular